facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 Under the same setting, the `Res152 Denoise` model takes about 90 hours on 128 V100s.
-Note that the model actually does not add much computation to the baseline, but it currently lacks efficient GPU implementation.
+Note that the model actually does not add much computation to the baseline, but it lacks efficient GPU implementation for the softmax version of non-local operation.